BMI 884, Biomedical data science professional skills

 - Students will be able to describe and compare different teaching practices and methods for motivating students.

-Course grade will be based on class participation (40%) and four homework assignments (60%).
+Course grade will be based solely on class participation.
+There will be no written homework assignments this semester.

 The class participation grade will be based on participation in each session, scored according to the following rubric: